PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-06 10:19:53
+Last updated: 2024-04-06 10:20:26
-Random Quote: I like my testicles attached to my body, rather than rolling around next to some eyeliner in Robin's purse.
-Stinson out! - Barney Stinson
+Random Quote: There's kids playing hockey in the back.
+It's like you want us to make fun of you! - Barney Stinson